Pre-writing and handwriting skills

 • This is a great messy play activity that can be enjoyable.

-• Hair bobbles and a water bottle - Place the hair bobble over your child’s fingers, get them to expand their fingers to place the bobble over the water bottle.
+• Hair bobbles and a water bottle - place the hair bobble over your child’s fingers, get them to expand their fingers to place the bobble over the water bottle.

 • Expanding their hand will provide a resistance on the muscles of their fingers and forearm.